Satisfactory Academic Progress Policy

 Students on Financial Aid Suspension are ineligible for federal, state, and institutional financial aid.
 To regain eligibility, students must:

-• Submit an SAP appeal/petition explaining the extenuating circumstances that affected academic performance and provide supporting documentation, or
+- Submit an SAP appeal explaining the extenuating circumstances that affected academic performance and provide supporting documentation.

 4. Financial Aid APPEALS

-Students who do not meet SAP may appeal the loss of their eligibility by submitting a request to the financial aid appeals committee.
+Students who do not meet SAP may appeal the loss of their eligibility by submitting a request to the financial aid office.

 The appeal for reinstatement needs to address the reasons why the student was not successful, and the students plan to get back on track.
 Students are encouraged to be as candid as possible by listing any extenuating circumstances.
 Extenuating circumstances may include, but are not limited to, serious medical illness or injury to student, death or serious injury of a family member, reporting for active duty, or other circumstances beyond the student’s control.

-Appeals Denied by Financial Aid: All decisions made by the Financial Aid Appeals Committee (FAAC) are final; there is no higher level of appeal.
-Exceptions may be made if an academic plan requires revision due to changes in class schedule, but not for changes to a program that may require the student to attend for multiple terms beyond the original end term approved by the Appeals Committee.
+Appeals Denied by Financial Aid: All decisions made by the Financial Aid office are final; there is no higher level of appeal.
+Exceptions may be made if an academic plan requires revision due to changes in class schedule or availability, but not for changes to a program that may require the student to attend for multiple terms beyond the original end term approved by the Financial Aid office.